The Tuff Crater Restoration Project is restoring the area surrounding an extinct volcano in Northcote, Auckland.

 We would like to see a connection between the Millennium Forest and Heath Reserve to enable a walking circuit around the entire crater.

 Tuff Crater is home to a range of bird species, including shags (little and black), dotterels (banded and New Zealand), terns (Caspian and white-fronted), as well as tūī, silvereye, and kererū.
 The most iconic bird at Tuff Crater is the kōtare (kingfisher), which is seen on every visit.
+The crater is also home to some very secretive and rarely seen birds – the banded rail and the spotless crake.

 Our volunteers monitor birdlife, lizards, invertebrates and rodents.
 We also monitor weeds and native regeneration using photo point monitoring.